react-native-webview/react-native-webview/docs/Reference.md

 ### `sharedCookiesEnabled`[⬆](#props-index)

-Set `true` if shared cookies from `[NSHTTPCookieStorage sharedHTTPCookieStorage]` should used for every load request in the WebView.
+Set `true` if shared cookies from `[NSHTTPCookieStorage sharedHTTPCookieStorage]` should be used for every load request in the WebView.
 The default value is `false`.
 For more on cookies, read the [Guide](Guide.md#Managing-Cookies)

 | Type    | Required | Platform      |
 | ------- | -------- | ------------- |